 April 20 2020 - City Campus

 Full time: 30 weeks

 For information regarding dates such as enrolment, orientation and study breaks please visit the Academic Calendars page.

-Students must be at least 17 years of age to enter to course.
-It is recommended that students have completed training in hairdressing or make-up prior to entering this course.
-Or be able to demonstrate a strong interest, talent and/or experience in the area of hair and make-up for screen and media.
+Students must be at least 17 years of age to enter the course.
+It is recommended that students have completed training in hairdressing or make up prior to entering this course.
+Or be able to demonstrate a strong interest, talent and/or experience in the area of hair and make up for screen and media.

 To assist prospective students to determine whether a course is suitable and appropriate for the individual needs, Box Hill Institute will assess all students’ language, literacy and numeracy and digital literacy by asking you to undertake a self-assessment review prior to the enrolment.

 A course advisor will discuss the outcomes of the review and make recommendations about whether the course is suitable for you, and identify additional support where required.

 After succesful completion, you may wish to apply for courses such as the Diploma of Hairdressing Salon Management or the Graduate Certificate in Hairdressing Creative Leadership.

 This course is government accredited and has national recognition